 Sometimes you may not see an attorney until you go to court.
 If you are in police custody, you should remain silent while you wait for an attorney.
 If you are released and given a court date, you should not talk about your case with anyone until you are given a lawyer at your court date.

 The length of time that the police may detain you without charging you varies by state.
 The general idea behind the police being able to detain you prior to officially arresting you is that they need time to investigate the incident once they arrive at the scene.
 The length of a detention will vary depending on the how long the police reasonably need to investigate.

 Detentions are voluntary unless you verbally ask to leave.
-You should always ask the officer whether you are free to go or whether you are being placed under arrest.
-If the police tell you that you may go, leave the scene.
+You should always ask the officer whether you are free to go.
+If the police tell you that you may go, leave.
 If you remain, the detention will be voluntary and legal.

 If you have been arrested, there are several possibilities.
-The fact that you were arrested says that the police believe that you have committed a crime or misdemeanor.
+The fact that you were arrested means that the police have some reason to believe that you have committed a crime or misdemeanor.
 The police are responsible for maintaining peace and order and serve as one means of collecting evidence for the government.
-The police do not, however, have the power to charge you with a crime, only the Governments designated attorneys (prosecutors) may do that.
+The police do not, however, have the power to charge you with a crime, only the Government’s designated attorneys (prosecutors) may do that.